Roman Republic: First Triumvirate

-During his term as praetor in the Iberian Peninsula (modern Portugal and Spain), Pompey's contemporary Julius Caesar defeated two local tribes in battle.
-After his term as consul in 59, he was appointed to a five-year term as the proconsular Governor of Cisalpine Gaul (part of current northern Italy), Transalpine Gaul (current southern France) and Illyria (part of the modern Balkans).
-Not content with an idle governorship, Caesar strove to find reason to invade Gaul (modern France and Belgium), which would give him the dramatic military success he sought.
+After his term as consul in 59, Caesar was appointed to a five-year term as the proconsular Governor of Cisalpine Gaul (part of current northern Italy), Transalpine Gaul (current southern France) and Illyria (part of the modern Balkans).
+Caesar sought cause to invade Gaul (modern France and Belgium), which would give him the dramatic military success he sought.
 When two local tribes began to migrate on a route that would take them near (not into) the Roman province of Transalpine Gaul, Caesar had the barely sufficient excuse he needed for his Gallic Wars, fought between 58 and 49.

 Caesar defeated large armies at major battles 58 and 57.
 In 55 and 54 he made two expeditions into Britain, the first Roman to do so.
 Caesar then defeated a union of Gauls at the Battle of Alesia, completing the Roman conquest of Transalpine Gaul.
 By 50, all of Gaul lay in Roman hands.

 Clodius formed armed gangs that terrorised the city and eventually began to attack Pompey's followers, who in response funded counter-gangs formed by Titus Annius Milo.
 The political alliance of the triumvirate was crumbling.
-Domitius Ahenobarbus ran for the consulship in 55 promising to take Caesar's command from him.
+Domitius Ahenobarbus ran for the consulship in 55, promising to take Caesar's command from him.
 Eventually, the triumvirate was renewed at Lucca.
 Pompey and Crassus were promised the consulship in 55, and Caesar's term as governor was extended for five years.
 Beginning in the summer of 54, a wave of political corruption and violence swept Rome.
-This chaos reached a climax in January of 52 BC, when Clodius was murdered in a gang war by Milo.
+This chaos reached a climax in January of 52, as Clodius and his allies shut down the government by vetoing the election of consuls.
+That month, Milo murdered Clodius after a chance encounter on the via Appia, leading to Pompey's occupation of the city as sole consul and a forcible restoration of order.

 In 53, Crassus launched a Roman invasion of the Parthian Empire (modern Iraq and Iran).
-After initial successes, he marched his army deep into the desert; but here his army was cut off deep in enemy territory, surrounded and slaughtered at the Battle of Carrhae in which Crassus himself perished.
-The death of Crassus removed some of the balance in the Triumvirate and, consequently, Caesar and Pompey began to move apart.
-While Caesar was fighting in Gaul, Pompey proceeded with a legislative agenda for Rome that revealed that he was at best ambivalent towards Caesar and perhaps now covertly allied with Caesar's political enemies.
+After initial successes, his army was cut off deep in enemy territory, surrounded and slaughtered at the Battle of Carrhae, in which Crassus himself perished.
+Crassus's death destabilised the Triumvirate.
+While Caesar was fighting in Gaul, Pompey proceeded with a legislative agenda for Rome that revealed that he was at best ambivalent towards Caesar.
 Pompey's wife, Julia, who was Caesar's daughter, died in childbirth.
 This event severed the last remaining bond between Pompey and Caesar.
-In 51, some Roman senators demanded that Caesar not be permitted to stand for consul unless he turned over control of his armies to the state, which would have left Caesar defenceless before his enemies.
+In 51, some Roman senators demanded that Caesar not be permitted to stand for consul unless he turned over control of his armies to the state.
 Caesar chose civil war over laying down his command and facing trial.